aboffa/COBrA-DApp/README.md

 Sequnce for the sequence of action: the user artist creates a content and after `n` visualizations gets payed,

 ![image](doc/images/SequenceCreationAndPayArtist.jpg)

+## License

+This project is licensed under the MIT License

+## Acknowledgments

 For more information read the [Report](doc/Report.pdf), unfortunately, it is in Italian.